 - A. Predemolition Conference: Conduct conference at Project site. - 1.
 Inspect and discuss condition of construction to be selectively demolished. - 2.
-Review and finalize selective demolition schedule and verify availability of materials, demolition personnel, equipment, and facilities needed to make progress and avoid delays. - 3.
-Review requirements of work performed by other trades that rely on substrates exposed by selective demolition operations. - 4.
+Review structural load limitations of existing structures. - Review and finalize selective demolition schedule and verify availability of materials, demolition personnel, equipment, and facilities needed to make progress and avoid delays. - 4.
+Review requirements of work performed by other trades that rely on substrates exposed by selective demolition operations. - 5.
 Review areas where existing construction is to remain and requires protection.